SolraBizna/testc/README.md

 Ahem.

-For read, use `uiomove(buf, num_bytes, UIO_READ, uio)` to copy bytes from `buf` into userspace.
-For write, use `uiomove(buf, num_bytes, UIO_WRITE, uio)` to copy bytes from userspace into `buf`.
-It will return 0 for success, some error code for failure.
-You will return 0 for success, some error code for failure.
-The number of bytes read/written is handled by `uiomove`, not you.
+`uiomove` moves bytes between kernel space and userspace.
+It has all kinds of complicated vectored IO and address space mapping support that I couldn't grok after five seconds of looking at the header.
+Fortunately, you don't have to worry about any of that.
+To implement `read`, all you have to do is call `uiomove(buf, num_bytes, UIO_READ, uio)` to copy that many bytes out of your `buf` and into wherever the caller wanted to put them.
+For `write`, you call `uiomove(buf, num_bytes, UIO_WRITE, uio)` and it will copy that many bytes into your `buf`, ready to be used in whatever nefarious scheme you have planned for them. `uiomove` will return 0 for success and an error code on error, and that's exactly what you need to return, which means you can return `uiomove`'s return value directly.

+How do you know how many bytes to copy out?
+I'm not sure.
+There's probably some `uio` function that does that.
+If you have a simple device driver that has a fixed-size record (like testc's one-byte "records"), you don't have to worry about it.
+If you try to write/read too many bytes, `uiomove` will return an error.
+If you try to write/read too few, the number that you actually wrote/read will be reported to userspace just fine. `uiomove` really is doing all the heavy lifting here.

 ## `select`